TribThapa/MyFinTechHomework/Week1_10052021/Assignment/README.md

     - While big data influences customer engagement and policy making, insurtech comapnies are now working to improve customer trust.
     - Insurtech companies that lack big data or the partners that will help them analyse the data are having their business model challenged.
     - AI and Machine learning have now been adopted across the value chain to improve efficiency and increase customer satisfaction.
-    - Traditional categories of age, sex, location, ethnicity, etc are obsolete as customers are increasingly segmented based upon behaviour dervied from rich datasets.
+    - Traditional categories of age, sex, location, ethnicity, etc are obsolete as customers are increasingly segmented based upon behaviour derived from rich datasets.

 #### 7. Disruption
     - Mobility as a service (MAAS), where a car use is consumed as a service is growing in many metropolitan areas.
-    - Insurers hint at a profitable auto insurance business is not a race to the bottom but rather by developing an auto insurance ecosystem that starts at the car's dashboard.
+    - Insurers hint that a profitable auto insurance business is not a race to the bottom but rather by developing an auto insurance ecosystem that starts at the car's dashboard.
     - Auto makers may take control of this value chain and needs to be considered when adopting this business model.

 #### 8. Adapt or die